pfashizzle/HVN_projekt2/README.md

 ## Prerequisites

-Before using this code project, ensure you have the following:
+Before using this code project, ensure you have the following prerequisites:

-1. A MicroPython-compatible microcontroller.
+1. Suitable microcontroller ( I used a raspberry pico ).
-2. A DS18X20 temperature sensor.
+2. One or more DS18B20/DS18X20 temperature sensors.
-3. Proper wiring to connect the DS18X20 sensor to the microcontroller.
+3. Wiring to connect the DS18B20/DS18X20 sensor(s) to the microcontroller.

 ## Getting Started

 ### Hardware Setup

-1. Connect the DS18X20 temperature sensor to your microcontroller as follows:
+1. Connect the DS18B20 temperature sensor(s) to your microcontroller as follows:
-   - Data Pin (DS18X20) -> GPIO Pin (Microcontroller)
+   - Data Pin (DS18B20) -> GPIO Pin (Microcontroller)
-   - VCC (DS18X20) -> 3.3V (Microcontroller)
+   - VCC (DS18B20) -> 3.3V (Microcontroller)
-   - GND (DS18X20) -> GND (Microcontroller)
+   - GND (DS18B20) -> GND (Microcontroller)
-   - 4.7kOhm resistor between DS18X20 and VCC (microcontroller)

-2. Make sure the connections are secure.
+2. Ensure the connections are secure.

 ### Uploading the Code

-1. Clone or download this code project to your local machine. te a configuration file named `config.json` in the same directory as your code and configure it as explained in the [Configuration](#configuration) section below.
+1. Clone or download this code project to your local machine.

+2. Transfer the code files to your microcontroller.

+3. Create a configuration file named `config.json` in the same directory as your code and configure it as explained in the [Configuration](#configuration) section below.
-2. Transfer the code files to your MicroPython-compatible microcontroller.

-3. Crea
 ## Configuration

 The code uses a configuration file named `config.json` to set up parameters.
 Create this file with the following structure:

+json:
 {
-"sensor_id": "DS18B20",          // Sensor ID for DS18B20 temperature sensor

-"sensor_pin": 16,                // GPIO pin where the sensor is connected
+    "pin": 4,               // GPIO pin to which the DS18B20 sensor(s) are connected

-"uart_port": 0,                 // UART port number

-"uart_tx": 0,                   // UART transmit pin

-"uart_rx": 1,                   // UART receive pin

-"baud_rate": 9600,              // Baud rate for UART communication

-"measurement_interval": 900     // Measurement interval in seconds
+    "measurement_interval": 3000   // Measurement interval in milliseconds
 }

-"sensor_pin": The GPIO pin to which the DS18X20 sensor is connected.
+"pin": The GPIO pin to which the DS18B20/DS18X20 sensor(s) are connected.

-"sensor_id": A unique identifier for your sensor.

-"measurement_interval": Measurement interval in seconds.
+"measurement_interval": Measurement interval in milliseconds (e.g., 3000 milliseconds for every 3 seconds).

+Usage
-To start logging temperature data, upload the code to your microcontroller and ensure it's running.
-The code will read temperature data from the DS18X20 sensor at the specified interval and print it to the console.
+To start reading temperature data, upload the code to your ESP8266 or ESP32 microcontroller and ensure it's running.
+The code will scan for DS18B20 sensors on the OneWire bus, measure temperatures, and print the readings to the console.

 Customization
 You can customize this code project to suit your needs: